NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 HTTP response compression works through content negotiation between clients and servers:

-- Clients send a list of supported compression formats using the `Accept-Encoding` request header,
+- Clients can send the list of the compression formats they support using the `Accept-Encoding` request header,
-- Servers can compress their responses using an algorithm that both they and the client support.
+- Servers can choose to compress their responses using an algorithm that both they and the client support.
   - They indicate which algorithm they used with the `Content-Encoding` response header.
-  - They also send the `Vary` response header to instruct caches to treat requests to the same URL with different `Accept-Encoding` header values as separately cacheable entities.
+  - They also send the `Vary` response header to instruct caches to treat requests to the same URL but with different `Accept-Encoding` header values as separately cacheable entities.

 <figure id="figure-response-compression">
     <img
         alt="Cache busting"
         src="/blog/web-frontend-performance/content-negociation.svg"
-        width="1000"
+        width="1050"
+        height="930"
     />
     <figcaption>
         <p>